top of page

 Broad workshop goals include:

-Engaging and informing interested stakeholders about the state of knowledge regarding wildlife, fisheries, and offshore wind energy development, including ongoing efforts to understand, minimize, and mitigate environmental impacts
+Engaging and informing interested stakeholders about the state of knowledge regarding wildlife, fisheries, and offshore energy development, including ongoing efforts to understand, minimize, and mitigate environmental impacts

 Promoting regional coordination by sharing updates on research studies, guidelines development, and other efforts in the eastern U.S. and elsewhere